skypanther/displayclasses/README.md

 # Acknowledgments

 The seed of the idea and the starting point data for this came from http://qualitytestingtips.blogspot.com/2013/08/ldpi-mdpi-hdpi-xhdpi-xxhdpi.html with additional data from the Titans, particularly https://gist.github.com/iotashan/4a6a347547a9c49a3a68

+Many thanks to @paulvi for his help in adding details and clarity to this reference.

 License: MIT